venkatram-s/pyclaw/README.md

     ├── onboard.py    # config setup and personality onboarding
     └── ai.py         # Groq API calls and system prompt builder
 ```
 ---
 ## Features
 **Query mode** - ask one question, get one answer, done.

 **Chat mode** - back-and-forth conversation that remembers context for the session.

-**Onboarding** - walks you through API keys, model settings on first run.
+**Onboarding** - walks you through API keys, model settings, tone, response length, and emoji preferences on first run.

+**Personality system** - tone, response length, and emoji usage are saved during onboarding and applied consistently across sessions via a system prompt.

+**Secure key storage** - API keys are stored in your OS keychain via `keyring`.
+No plaintext credentials on disk.

 **Markdown stripping** - responses are cleaned up for terminal output.
 No stray `**bold**` leaking into your shell.
 ---
 ## Getting started
 ```bash
 git clone https://github.com/venkatram-s/pyclaw.git
 cd pyclaw
 pip install -r requirements.txt
 ```
 Run onboarding first:
 ```bash
 python __main__.py onboard
 ```
 It asks for your API keys, model name, and how you want the AI to behave.
 Everything gets saved to `~/.pyclaw/config.json`.
+API keys are stored separately in your OS keychain.
 ### Commands
 | Command | What it does |
 |---|---|
 | `python __main__.py onboard` | first-time setup, or reconfigure |